huangtiecheng/Maxent-Jackknife-Scripts/README.md

 Maxent-Jackknife-Scripts-
 =========================

-Scripts for computing similarity metrics for Maxent Jackknife models used in Schcheglovitova and Anderson 2013.
+Scripts for computing similarity metrics for Maxent Jackknife models used in Schcheglovitova and Anderson, Estimating optimal complexity for ecological niche models: a jackknife approach for species with small sample sizes.